-At A Terre we delight in exposing children to the art and discipline of ballet in a family oriented environment.
-We strive to support young people to nurture their passion for technique and excellence while leaving space for them to learn more about themselves.
+At A Terre we delight in exposing children to the art and discipline of ballet.
+We strive to support young people to nurture their passion for technique and excellence while encouraging them to learn more about themselves.

 Fundamental principles of ballet Port de bras, posture, alignment, positions, and foundational movements.
 Introduces children ages 5-7 to more formal instruction.
 Children may continue with pre-ballet until age 6, but students who move into ballet 1 at age 5 or begin after age 5 receive a 60 minute class that is one third stretching with floor work, one third barre, and one third centre/across-the-floor.
 Ballet 1 builds on pre-ballet while adding emphasis on rotating legs from the top of the thigh and working from the center to support proper Port de bras (arm motion, alignment, and shape).
 Ballet 1 introduces students to basic ballet positions, alignment, actions steps, and vocabulary that will become the foundation for level 2.

 Increased emphasis on strengthening and stretching body for improved execution of basic steps, while maintaining rotation, alignment and posture.
 Students learn to coordinate Port de bras with body movements.
 Ballet levels1b-2 build on the platform of ballet 1, but expand student's knowledge and practice of more complicated steps.
 At this level we introduce Épaulement (shouldering) and the orientations of ballet.
 Students entering ballet after age 7 often begin in a faster moving class as they absorb information more readily.
 At age 10, we begin assessing dancers for pointe readiness.
 However, we require dancers to be physically developed enough and technically proficient before beginning pointe work.